Portrait of a Man in a Red Turban

 National Gallery, London

 Jan van Eyck painted it as a self portrait.
 The inscription at the top of the frame is original.
-It contains his motto Als Ich Can (intended as the pun "as I/Eyck can").
+It contains his motto Als Ich Can.
 Did he imply "as only I, van Eyck, can"?
 He signed some of the later paintings this way, but here it appears for the first time.

 Through mountains and sea